MaximumOctopus/FlightSimAdventureCreator/portable/readme.txt

 Fixing the UTF8 import of airport names.

-Adding more valid MSFS aiports (if you find one that's not in the fsac list, then please tell me!).
+Adding more valid MSFS aiports (if you find one that's not in the fcas list, then please tell me!).

 Adding points of interest (POIs) to routes.
 Adding NavAids (VOR, DME, etc.).

-Automatic creation of custom_aircraft.txt by reading from the community folder.
-(This works, but I'm having trouble finding a reliable way to locate the community folder.)

 More route customisation options.